jalcock-training/azure-hybrid-landing-zone/docs/architecture/shared-services.md

 - Private DNS zones for centralised name resolution
 - Azure Firewall or third‑party network virtual appliances
 - Defender for Cloud for security posture management
+- Microsoft Sentinel or SIEM integration for advanced threat detection (future)

 These services are not deployed in the initial implementation to keep the environment lightweight and cost‑efficient.